UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-21.png)

-- Now, back in the Create build project page, in the Source section, you should see a success message in green: "Your account is successfully connected by using an AWS managed GitHub App."
+- Now, back in the Create build project page, in the Source section, you should see a success message in green: **Your account is successfully connected by using an AWS managed GitHub App.**

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-22.png)

-- You can now select your GitHub repository nextwork-devops-webapp as the source.
+- You can now select your GitHub repository `nextwork-devops-webapp` as the source.
 - Scroll down to the Primary source webhook events section.
-- Untick the Webhook checkbox that says "Rebuild every time a code change is pushed to this repository."
-Scroll down to the Environment section.
+- Untick the Webhook checkbox that says **Rebuild every time a code change is pushed to this repository.** Scroll down to the Environment section.
-- Under Compute, for Provisioning model, choose On-demand.
+- Under Compute, for Provisioning model, choose `On-demand`.
-- For Environment image, choose Managed image.
+- For Environment image, choose `Managed image`.
-- For Compute type, choose EC2.
+- For Compute type, choose `EC2`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/lambda-corretto8.png)

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-23.png)

-- Under Environment, for Operating system, select Amazon Linux.
+- Under Environment, for Operating system, select `Amazon Linux`.
-- For Runtime(s), select Standard.
+- For Runtime(s), select `Standard`.
-- For Image, choose "aws/codebuild/amazonlinux-x86_64-standard:corretto8"
+- For Image, choose `aws/codebuild/amazonlinux-x86_64-standard:corretto8`

 ![App Sreenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-24.png)